funql/funql-dotnet/docs/defining-a-schema/requests.md

 ## What's next

-With the request configured, you can now execute queries against it.
+With the request configured, you can now execute queries with it.
 Or continue to configure the request to support additional parameters and fields.

 - [Learn more about executing queries →](../executing-queries/index.md)